shubham9580/Mini-Project-IPL-data-/README.md

-# Mini-Project-IPL-data-
+# Mini-Project-IPL-data #Research scope: Predicting the winner of the next season of IPL based on past data, Visualizations, Perspectives, etc
-Research scope: Predicting the winner of the next season of IPL based on past data, Visualizations, Perspectives, etc Q1.
+Q1.
 What is the maximum number of matches played by an individual player in a season?
 Q2.
 What is the highest average of a player in a season Q3.
 What is the average number of matches played by a player in a season?